vivo-community/vivo-graphql/README.md

 trying to follow conventions outlined in [Practical Go: Real world advice for writing maintainable Go programs](https://dave.cheney.net/practical-go/presentations/qcon-china.html)

 in particular, avoiding over-using packages

+## Docker

+Should be able to start an environment to code using docker-compose.yml

+Right now I think you'd have to do this though:

+> `docker-compose start -d`

+And after every code change:

+> `docker-compose restart`

+which is not great.
+There is the `CompileDaemon` approach